linagee/Meshtastic/docs/developers/codespaces.md

 sidebar_label: Building with Codespaces
 ---

 GitHub Codespaces is a new feature to make is really easy for anyone to build device code (or other projects like out backend server) from scratch.
 This builds on our existing continuous integration test builds and uses either a bare browser or (optionally) Visual Studio Code.
-It is a great way for anyone who has problems installing and building locally to get a gauranteed good build environment in the cloud that works and feels just like you are developing on your local machine.
+It is a great way for anyone who has problems installing and building locally to get a guaranteed good build environment in the cloud that works and feels just like you are developing on your local machine.

 GitHub Codespaces is still in active beta and you need to [sign up](https://github.com/features/codespaces) to a waiting list to get access to it.